bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 4. Definitions
 --------------

-- A "Library" is a directory which contains PHP code.
-A library can contain other libraries.
-In practice, multiple other terms exist for this or similar concepts, such as "Application", "Package" or "Module".
+- A "Code Base" is a directory which contains PHP code.
+A code base can contain other code bases.
+In practice, multiple other terms exist for this or similar concepts, such as "Application", "Library", "Package" or "Module".

 - "Class" refers to a PHP class, interface or trait.